yudong-94/personal-website/_posts/blogs/2024-06-02-VizSummaryWithGPT.md

 ### Visualization Habit Analysis

 Now let’s go back to my visualization habit questions.
 I shared the cleaned dataset in a CSV file with ChatGPT 4o and it did the analysis and created visualizations automatically for me.
-I like how it captured the main questions and the table structure quickly and accurately.
+I like how it captured the main questions and the table structure accurately.
 It can make basic charts quickly, but not always in the best way.
 For example, the two trends over time charts are too messy and hardly readable.
-Therefore, I have to provide guidance on how to improve them -- yet it failed to follow my instruction of not reusing the same label color… It also doesn’t provide any interpretations of the charts.
-You can find a more comprehensive evaluation of GPT’s data analysis capability [here](https://yudong-94.github.io/personal-website/blog/EvaluatingChatGPTinDataScience/).
+Therefore, I had to provide guidance on how to improve them -- yet ChatGPT failed to follow my instruction of not reusing the same label color… It also doesn’t provide any interpretations of the charts.
+You can find a more comprehensive evaluation of ChatGPT’s data analysis capability [here](https://yudong-94.github.io/personal-website/blog/EvaluatingChatGPTinDataScience/).

 <div class="container">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/gpt_viz_summary_gpt_analysis1.png" alt="GPT Visualization Habit Analysis 1" width="300" height="400">